umbraco/UmbracoDocs/Fundamentals/Setup/Server-Setup/Load-Balancing/index.md

 In many scenarios this is fine, but in case this is not adequate there's a few of options you can use:

 * __Recommended__: [set your front-end(s) (non-admin server) to be explicit replica servers](flexible-advanced.md#explicit-master-scheduling-server) by creating a custom `IServerRegistrar`, this means the front end servers will never be used as the master scheduler
-* Set the `umbracoApplicationUrl` property in the [Web.Routing section of /Config/umbracoSettings.config](../../../../Reference/Config/umbracoSettings/index.md)
+* Set the `umbracoApplicationUrl` property in the appsettings-schema.json file in the Umbraco -> Config folder.

 ## Common load balancing setup information